2025 CATS Affiliate Scholar Award RFA

 Application Timeline Heading link

-December 4, 2023: Submission portal opens for full applications and letters of recommendation
+January 23, 2025: Submission portal opens for full applications and letters of recommendation

-June 1, 2024: Anticipated award start date
+June 1, 2025: Anticipated award start date

 APPLICATION INSTRUCTIONS

-Goals of the Scholars Program Heading link
+Scholars Program Goals Heading link

 The CATS Scholars Program is intended to accelerate career progression of scientists who have demonstrated a commitment to clinical or translational research.
 The CATS Scholars Program allows Scholars a period of time to work with mentors who will provide appropriate guidance in developing individualized curricula and career plans to help them become national leaders in interdisciplinary clinical and translational research.
 Mentors are expected to provide guidance in all aspects of clinical and translational research including developing a research project, competitively garnering external support, developing and managing a research team, and working with interdisciplinary teams/centers.